Is Indonesia Worth Visiting? Everything You Need to Know

 Best Things to do in Indonesia: Mount Ijen (Java)

-Hike to the largest acidic crater lake in the world and witness the famous Mount Ijen blue flames at night.
+Hike to Mount Ijen, home to the world’s largest acidic crater lake, and witness the famous blue flames at night, a truly unique natural phenomenon.

 Best Things to do in Indonesia: Gili Islands (Lombok)